 Sixty-four percent of respondents have felt depressed, anxious, or both over the past several weeks due to the pandemic.
 Thirty-nine percent stated that they would be unable to pay their bills after one month of unemployment.
 This was found in a recent McKinsey survey.

-In the U.S., 14 percent of all retail sales take place online in regular times.
+In the U.S., 14 percent of all retail sales take place online at regular times.
 So, brands already have a wealth of information about shoppers’ digital activity.
 There are weeks — and maybe even months — of social distancing ahead of us.
 Not only will e-commerce sales increase, so too will first-party data.

 The bad news is that most brands are not set up operationally to harness this data and improve experiences and drive customer value.